 The festival's spree of high-profile robberies continues.

 Last week, Chopard jewels worth a reported $1.4-million were stolen from a hotel room.
+Then an apartment rented by Zhang Qiang, vice-president of China Film Group, was burgled.

 The latest heist happened at a five-bedroom villa rented by US movie executives Kevin Khanna and Steve Richards, respectively managing director of CIT Group and chief operating officer of Silver Pictures, according to the movie industry press.